-With all the traveling, shopping, and partying surrounding the holidays, it can be easy to get distracted and forget about our safety and security.
+With all the traveling, shopping, and festivities surrounding the holidays, it can be easy to get distracted and forget about our safety and security.
 Knowing how to take the right precautions should be top priority.
 Whether you are celebrating Christmas, Hanukkah, Kwanzaa, or the new year, you need to be aware of the safety issues that may arise during these holidays.
 We should also keep in mind that the pandemic has altered the way we travel and shop.
 Whether you are traveling abroad or staying within our borders, make sure you wear a mask and familiarize yourself with the covid-19 guidelines of your destination, and if you can, purchase some insurance for your travel plans.

 Thieves prefer to strike when no one is looking so do not make their job easier.
 It is important that you and your family suppress the urge to post your whereabouts and travel times online.
 Talk to your children about this.
 Here are some ways to protect your assets while you are out of town:

 - Activate your alarm system and your cameras

 - Ask a trustworthy neighbor to keep an eye on your property

 - Have someone grab your mail while you’re on vacation